 Here are the top workout leggings Well+Good readers are running, boxing, and warrior-posing in on a long-term basis.

 A few readers pointed out that they literally do live in them, wearing them not just at the gym but as street style black leggings, too.
 “I’ve had them for years and wear them constantly and they look brand new.
 Plus, they suck everything in!”
-Krissy reported.
+Krissy reports.

 The bra and panties brand is proving itself as an activewear retailer, too.
 Well+Good readers like the yoga leggings and crops, from both the Pink collection and the Sport line.
 They’re long-lasting (one person said she’s had hers for eight years!) and good for workouts across the board.
 “I have used, abused, and washed them hundreds of times and they never let me down,” says Amanda.